 We can experience grief whenever there is a loss.
-The loss of health, a close relationship and of course death.
+The loss of health, a close relationship, and of course death.

 The five stages of grief are universal.
 They do not necessarily occur in any particular order, although the final stage is always Acceptance.

-Each stage has different lengths of working through each step.
-Each stage has different levels of intensity.
+Each stage has different lengths of working through each step, and different levels of intensity.

 DENIAL & ISOLATION

-Deny the reality of the situation, rationalize the emotions (no matter how overwhelming they may feel),
+Deny the reality of the situation, rationalize the emotions (no matter how overwhelming they may feel).

 You will find yourself blocking out words and hiding from the facts.
 These are all temporary responses that help with carrying you through.

 You will be mad at yourself, at them, the universe.
 The anger masks the heartbreak you are feeling as well as, assists you in coming to grips with reality.

 You will experience a lot of “If only… .”
 Bargaining can also lead to accessing a higher power in an attempt to postpone the inevitable.